-"6.
+- "6.
 Certificate of Compliance for Cyber Security Management System"

-- "7.
-Specifications

-- 7.1.
-General specifications
+No guidance included in this document with regards this requirement - "7.
+Specifications - 7.1.
+General specifications - 7.1.1.

-- 7.1.1.
 The requirements of this Regulation shall not restrict provisions or requirements of other UN Regulations."